Stacked currency bills and a smartphone showing WhatsApp chat — illustrating real-world WhatsApp bot pricing for small businesses in 2026

 Basic Bot — $1,000 one-time + $30-80/month

 What you get: FAQ handling (up to 10 questions), business hours detection, automatic menu display, simple lead capture form, deployment on WAHA or official API.
 Typical use cases: restaurants, clinics, local service businesses that get the same 5-10 questions repeatedly.
 Time to launch: 1-2 weeks.
+For industry-specific build patterns and ROI math, see the WhatsApp bot for clinics guide (40-60% no-show reduction) or the WhatsApp bot for restaurants guide (25-40% takeout volume uplift in 90d).

 Business Package — $2,000-$2,500 + $30-80/month